Mastering Informatica Cloud Data Governance and Catalog – A Hands-On Workshop for Data Professionals

 Warm welcome to Saku, Juho, Eevi, and Jan – we’re so happy to have you at Etlia! 💙

 I had the opportunity to attend the Data Innovation Summit 2025 on May 7–8 in Stockholm together with our CTO Janne Dalin.
-This event is the largest conference in the Nordics focused on data and artificial intelligence, bringing together more than 300 speakers and 3,000 attendees from around the Nordics.
-It offered a comprehensive look at the latest innovations and real-world applications in the data and AI landscape.
+The Data Innovation Summit is the largest conference in the Nordics focused on data and artificial intelligence (AI), bringing together more than 300 speakers and 3,000 attendees from around the Nordics.
+It offered a comprehensive look at the latest data engineering, analytics, and AI innovations, as well as real-world applications shaping the future of the data and AI landscape.

 Overview of the event